narenkhatwani/analysis-of-physiological-responses/README.md

 **Confidence plays a key role here; a player who hesitates often misses the narrow window of opportunity to take down the opponent.**

-This is how we tried visualising Galvanic Skin Response Data (GSR) and Heart Rate Sensor Data (HR) from the data available at
+This is how we tried visualizing Galvanic Skin Response Data (GSR) and Heart Rate Sensor Data (HR) from the data available at https://github.com/smerdov/eSports_Sensors_Dataset

+### Significance of Sensors:
+**Galvanic Skin Response Data (GSR)**

+**Tonic Component Graph:** By examining the trend in the tonic component, you can assess how the participant's baseline arousal level changes over time.
+An increasing trend might suggest growing tension or stress, while a decreasing trend could indicate relaxation.

+**Phasic Component Graph:** Looking at the peaks in the phasic component can help you identify moments of acute response.
+The presence, frequency, and magnitude of these peaks can be linked back to specific events, offering insights into the participant's reactions.

+**Heart Rate Sensor (HR):**

 ### Explanations
 ##### Initial Visualizations:
 Here, below as we can see